-Screen failures are defined as patients who consent to participate in the clinical study but who do not meet 1 or more criterion required for participation and are not subsequently entered in the study.
+Screen failures are defined as patients who consent to participate in the clinical study but who do not meet 1 or more criterion required for participation and are not subsequently entered in the study (see Section 6.1.1.1.1 for retesting conditions).
 A minimal set of screen failure information is required to ensure transparent reporting of screen failure subjects, to meet the Consolidated Standards of Reporting Trials publishing requirements, and to respond to queries from regulatory authorities.
 Minimal information includes demography and reason for screen failure.